ttsiodras/pyForOcaml/README.md

 Is this based on 0install?
 --------------------------

-I have used large parts of Thomas Leonard's code in this.
+I have used large parts of Thomas Leonard's 0install code in this.
 He did a migration from Python to OCaml, but didn't build a library like this.
 I think it would have helped - it sure helps me (my mind is full of Python, and I have no wish to mind-cache "Yet Another Standard Library (TM)").

-So far, all the code is Thomas's, except for my `py.ml`.
+So far, most of the code comes from  Thomas - except for my `py.ml`, providing the Python 'translations'.

 You are missing Python's foo.bar function
 -----------------------------------------

+No kiddin - I've only ported a small part of `os` and `os.path` so far.
+Still, it allows me to write scripts in OCaml that I would have written in Python.

-No kiddin.
-Please send patch providing the missing functionality, and I will merge it in.
+Please send patches providing the missing functionality, and I will merge them in.

 License
 -------